hydratk/hydratk-doc/doc/rst/module/ext/client/core/notebook.rst

 Method checks if tab for given file is present.

+* is_filetab

+Method checks if tab is FileTab instance.

 * add_tab

-Method adds new FileTab to list and selects it.
+Method by default adds new FileTab to list and selects it.
 Some controls are not available if no tab is present.
+Other supported tab types: ImageTab.

 * _get_current_index